Someone or something who specializes in ranged combat, but may be less effective against close-up threats. There are three types:

 - The Pixies in Monster Rancher have nothing but long-range attacks.

-- Samus Aran, Captain Olimar, and Zelda from the Super Smash Bros series all specialize this way.
+- Samus Aran, Captain Olimar, Snake, and Zelda from the Super Smash Bros. series all specialize this way.
 Good as their projectiles are, however, they still need to get in close to deliver a KO effectively.
+Link and Young/Toon Link are debatable examples, as they have at least four different kinds of long-range moves, one of which is a grab, but their uses are limited and the Links generally prefer to get up close anyway.

 - In Dune II the missile tank couldn't hit targets that were close to it.
 If it tried to the missiles would go wild and hit random squares close by.